 Orchestras Feeding America

-Over the past eight years Orchestras Feeding America has seen over 360 orchestras from across the country collect and donate nearly 500,000 pounds of food.
+Over the past ten years Orchestras Feeding America has seen over 360 orchestras from across the country collect and donate nearly 500,000 pounds of food.
 The efforts of these orchestras have helped spread the word about how and why orchestras are so necessary to their communities, beyond providing amazing music.

 Join the effort this year to help those in need in your community.